MonaLisa Touch® Laser Vaginal Therapy in Reston

-Perfectly Female Women’s Health Care’s, with offices in Reston and Ashburn, is proud to offer the MonaLisa Touch® to our patients who suffer from Genitourinary Syndrome of Menopause (GSM).
+Perfectly Female Women’s Health Care is proud to offer the MonaLisa Touch® to our patients who suffer from Genitourinary Syndrome of Menopause (GSM).

 Frequently, women are reluctant to talk about difficulties with intimacy, which leads to Female Sexual Dysfunction (FSD) because many perceive this change as a natural process of aging.
 GSM is a result of decreased estrogen levels as seen in menopause, premature ovarian failure, breast and uterine cancer survivors, or as a result of certain medications.

 Approximately 64 million women in the United States are menopausal and 50% suffer from GSM, also known as Vulvovaginal Atrophy (VVA).
 With women living longer and life expectancies in the 80’s and beyond, over thirty years are spent in menopause.
 That’s a long time to not enjoy sexual intimacy!

 There are few things in life that are like sex: both enjoyable and healthy.
 Sex should be fun, so let’s keep it painless.